gitHu6-newb/FoldingAtAltitude/README.md

 ```
 sudo nano /etc/hosts
 ```
-Cntl x then y then ENTER to save
+Ctrl x then y then ENTER to save

 Manually configure the GPU slot for FAH by adding some info at the end of the config file to make it look like [fig ?](config)
 ```